Rangers Sports Events: Hike with a Ranger

 Since 2012, JABALNA Association and the Shouf Cedar Reserve organize yearly, in cooperation with the Rangers Regiment, a hike entitled “Meshwar maa' Meghwar” (Hike with a Ranger).
-Noting that 2015's event witnessed the participation of over 5,000 citizens, who have decided to meet the Rangers of the Lebanese Army and walk with them side by side.

 Ranger for a Day

 Since 2014, the union of Jezzine municipalities in collaboration of the Rangers Regiment, organize yearly a 20 km March entitled “Koun Meghwar la Nhar" (Ranger for a day).
 The march starts at Jezzine Square towards Wadi Jezzine, up to the Pines Reserve at Bkassine, passing by Dahr El Ramleh, Haytourah, and Ain Zaarour, down towards Jezzine City and Nabeh Al Saydeh, and finally returning to Jezzine Square.
 Noting that 2015's event witnessed the participation of over 2,000 citizens.

 Rangers in the field

 Since 2014, Zgharta-Ehden municipality organize in cooperation with the Rangers Regiment, a joint-drill entitled “Meghawir bel Midan” (Rangers in the field).
-The hiking drill extends to a distance of around 12 km and finish at the cross on the peak of Mar Sarkis mountain.